sinaptik-ai/panda-agi/examples/ui/README.md

 ## License

-This project is part of the Panda AGI SDK.
+This project is part of the PandaAGI SDK.
 Please refer to the main project license.